Veroman/Pectobacterium_metagenomics/README.md

 ```bash
 ./kraken2-build --build --db /folder/DB
 ```
-### Kraken - run the analysis for paired-end reads
+### Kraken2 - run the analysis for paired-end reads
 ```bash
 #input-location/ is a folder that contains all the clean metagenomic raw reads.